Course Director, BSc Data Science degree.

 P. Del Moral, P. E. Jacob, A. Lee, L. Murray & G. W. Peters.
 Feynman-Kac particle integration with geometric interacting jumps.
 Stochastic Analysis and Applications 31(5), 2013 [arXiv 1211.7191].

 A. Lee, C. Andrieu & A. Doucet.
 Two discussions of Constructing summary statistics for approximate Bayesian computation: semi-automatic approximate Bayesian computation by P. Fearnhead and D. Prangle.
-JRSS B 74(3), 2012.
+Journal of the Royal Statistical Society B 74(3), 2012.

 A. Lee, F. Caron, A. Doucet & C. Holmes.
 Bayesian sparsity-path-analysis of genetic association signal using generalized t priors.
 Statistical Applications in Genetics and Molecular Biology 11(2), 2012 [arXiv 1106.0322].